cromiecodes/cromiecodes/README.md

 <br />

 Hi ☺︎︎ I'm [Haley Cromer](https://linkedin.com/in/haleycromer/), a passionate video journalist 🎥and Web3 🌐
 personality 👱🏼‍♀️ with a paassion for decentralization 🔓.
-I am currently working with L3A Protocol ⚛️ and am hoping to learn more about PostgreSQL 🐘 and GraphQL 📈 as we perfect our Open-Source 🌏 Analytical Query❔Tool 🛠️.
+I am currently working with Openmesh ⚛️ and am hoping to learn more about PostgreSQL 🐘 and GraphQL 📈 as we perfect our Open-Source 🌏 Analytical Query❔Tool Pythia 🛠️.

 I'm an open-source enthusiast 🤩 and maintainer 🔗.
 I have learned 📝 a lot from the open-source community 🏘️ and I love ❤️ how much our technology ⚙️ has advanced through collaboration 🤝 and knowledge 📲 sharing 👥.